wp-plugins/genesis-admin-bar-addition/readme.txt

 Tags: genesis, admin-bar,
 Requires at least: 3.1
 Tested up to: 3.1
-Stable tag: 0.1
+Stable tag: 0.2

 Admin Bar Addition with Genesis Resources links

 == Description ==

 Making use of the new WordPress 3.1 admin bar this plugin adds an extra menu to your Admin Bar.
 The links are resources related to the Genesis Framework.
+The menus are translatable and the output of the menu is now filterable.
+Via this filter any plugin or child theme for the Genesis Framework can add it's own menu to the Genesis Admin Bar menu.

 == Installation ==